cuulee/serverless-iot/README.md

-# serverless-iot
+# IoT Serverless

-IoT Serverless  Webhook
+## Serverless function to receive webhook from Bintray and trigger upgrade to node server